openshift-kni/oran-o2ims/test/api/README.md

 ## Preparation

-For running correctly the testsuite we need to set TEST_HOST env variable, this variable is the search-api URL that we can get using this command
+For running correctly the testsuite we need to set  **TEST_HOST** env variable, this variable is the apps URL that we can get using this command

 ```bash
  oc describe routes -n oran-o2ims | grep Host